A System on the Brink

 Sonus Health is the clinical infrastructure layer for a capacity-constrained veterinary system

 Sonus turns specialist care from scarce labour into scalable clinical infrastructure.
-Clinics enable their vets and nurses to deliver specialist-guided assessments in-clinic, and their clients to monitor at home
+Enabling vets and nurses to deliver specialist-guided assessments in-clinic and at-home

-Vets, nurses or owners hold a smartphone against the animal.
-Our end-to-end proprietary audio-based AI extracts hospital-grade physiological data in 30 seconds
+Vets, nurses, or owners hold a smartphone against the animal.
+End-to-end proprietary audio AI extracts hospital-grade physiological data in 30 seconds

 The platform creates a unified pet health record.
-Our specialist requires only minutes to sign off on the final report.
-The system then automatically sends reminders and follows up with owners, helping clinics increase follow-up conversion
+Specialists require only minutes to sign off on the final report.
+Sonus then automatically follows up with owners, increasing conversion

 Sonus increases clinic revenue and improves patient outcomes – without increasing headcount